openshift/insights-operator/docs/gathered-data.md

 ## ImageStreamsOfNamespace

-Creates a gathering closure which collects image streams from the provided namespace
+Closure which collects image streams from the provided namespace

 Params is of type GatherImageStreamsOfNamespaceParams:
 - namespace string - namespace from which to collect image streams